 So be sure to submit your application early, but then you need to be ready.
 So don’t just submit it just because people tell you to apply early.
 Request your letters way ahead of time.
 Keep reminding your faculty members and get the letters in.

 Every year, they have close to a hundred students whose applications are not completed.
 Those students arerejected because they didn’t get their letter in time.
 It’s true it’s not your fault since you’re not the one uploading the letter but it may be your fault because you asked too late.
 MCAT, for instance, you don’t take it until September and you won’t get scores until October.
 And many schools are done inviting for that year in October.Apply when you're ready, but timing is really important for everything.Click To Tweet

 Nevertheless, it’s not the end of the world if things can’t happen this year and you wait to apply the following year.
 Have all your science classes in place.
 They will look at students who don’t have everything in place.
 Have you met all the required classes and how did you do in them?

 You have to understand the “deadlines” for applications for medical schools don’t mean anything.
 Since students are so used to having deadlines, they think the applying to medical school is the same.
 But it’s important to change that verbiage that instead of a “deadline,” it should be that applications are open and it’s first come, first serve.

-Leila adds students shouldn’t be taking a test after November because the score won’t come in on time and they wouldn’t have fulfilled all of the requirements.
+Leila adds students shouldn’t be taking the MCAT after November because the score won’t come in on time and they wouldn’t have fulfilled all of the requirements.
 She doesn’t really know how to change this culture.